Hepatitis C Elimination

 During the planning process a San Diego County HCV Burden Estimate was determined, which has been reviewed and published by PLOS Digital Health.
 The article “The estimated hepatitis C seroprevalence and key population sizes in San Diego in 2018” can be viewed here.

-The Liver Coalition of San Diego serves as the facilitating agency, for meeting information please email Scott Suckow at: Scott@livercoalition.org
+The Liver Coalition of San Diego serves as the agency convener of the partnership, for meeting information please email Scott Suckow at: Scott@livercoalition.org